Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 1/5
+### Fake Clues: 5/5
-**Poor - Needs significant revision**
+**Excellent - Outstanding**

-The fake clues are ineffective.
-They do not point to any of the incorrect Star Wars choices ('A New Hope' or 'Return of the Jedi').
-'Historical drama' and 'quest for concealed riches' describe genres and plots entirely unrelated to any Star Wars film, making them poor misdirections within the context of the provided choices.
-They fail to convincingly misdirect players toward wrong *options*.
+The fake clues are excellent.
+'A group of friends goes on a thrilling adventure, navigating treacherous landscapes and facing dangerous creatures' strongly points to 'The Lord of the Rings: The Fellowship of the Ring'.
+'A story of a man who goes to the underworld to seek revenge on the ones who ruined his family' could also be interpreted as a fantasy/epic quest, though less directly than the first.
+Neither has any connection to 'The Phantom Menace'.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices